About Diesel Fuel

 - Sludge build up in tanks

 - Foul odor

-But an even bigger picture is that In today’s world, defining how clean or dirty fuel is, is critically important and as such, fuel cleanliness levels are now measured and reported according to the ISO Cleanliness Code 4406:1999.
+In today’s world, the definition of what constitutes clean or dirty fuel is critically important and, as such, fuel cleanliness levels are now measured and reported according to the ISO Cleanliness Code 4406:1999.
 The International Organization for Standardization (ISO) created the cleanliness code to quantify particulate contamination levels per milliliter of fluid at three sizes: 4μ, 6μ, 14μ.
 Microns.

 Fuel Cleanliness vs. Engine Technology

 Fuel cleanliness levels using the ISO4406:1999 method were officially documented as a global standard only as recently as 1998 with the development of the Worldwide Fuels Charter (WWFC).
 Since its inception, the charter has established a minimum cleanliness level for each of the diesel fuels under various available categories around the world.

 Most mainstream engine OEM’s now subscribe to these standards.
 Interestingly (and somewhat troubling to note), however, is that fuel cleanliness levels as specified by engine OEM’s and the WWFC have not changed since their inception in 1998, despite the enormous advances in fuel injection technology.
 This relationship is best represented in the previous table that identifies the advances in fuel injection systems and clearly highlights how OEM’s and the WWFC have not responded to reduce fuel cleanliness in accordance with advancements in technology.